icst2021satool/probabilistic-coupling-experiment/README.md

 Mockito          | **not available** | **none**
 Time             | joda-time.zip | all  d4j versions

-This repository has the `datacollection/coverage/PROJECTID` directories, but it does not contains the coverage zip files due to space restrictions.
+This repository has already the `datacollection/coverage/PROJECTID` directories, but it does not contains the coverage zip files due to space restrictions.

 For example, let us say one wants to generate data for project **Chart**, the zip file **jfreechart.zip** should be placed at ```datacolection/coverage/Chart```. **datafilegen.sh** will look for the zip file at ```datacollection/coverage/Chart/jfreechart.zip``` when the command below is issued:
 *  ```src/datafilegen.sh Chart 2b jfreechart.zip -fdp -copy -cleanup```